thaisnishimoto/42sp_04_Born2beRoot/README.md

 This project aims to introduce you to the wonderful world of virtualization.

 ## Create virtual machine
-Download Oracle VM VirtualBox <br>
+ - Download Oracle VM VirtualBox <br>
-Download Debian current stable distribution (currently Debian version 12 - _bookworm_) <br>
+ - Download Debian current stable distribution (currently Debian version 12 - _bookworm_) <br>
-Network - change to Bridged Adapter so the VM is accessible from the network.
+ - Settings: change Network to Bridged Adapter so the VM is accessible from the network.
 It will assign an IP address to the VM.
 <br>

+## Partition
 1. Create standard partition of 500M to /boot
 2. Create logical partition of max without mountpoint
 3. Encrypt logical partition created above
-4. Create the following encrypted partitions
+4. Create the following encrypted logical partitions
    - root: home directory for root user
    - swap: scratch space for OS
    - home: user home directories